Trail Rules & Tips

 Take the Right Stuff

 But that doesn't mean you shouldn't strive to be self-sufficient.
 Good equipment is essential.
-A tire patch kit, spare tube and some basic bike tools come in handy in emergencies or for quick adjustments on the fly.
+A tire patch kit, spare tube, mini-pump and some basic bike tools come in handy in emergencies or for quick adjustments on the fly.

 Give your bike a quick inspection before hitting the trail by checking tire pressure, brakes, shifting gears, etc. And try out that new micro tire pump (or other unfamiliar gadgets) before you ride.
 You may find that your new pump is set up for a different tire valve type than the one on your bike!

 Carry a water bottle or two, preferably the insulated type for those scorching summer days.
 They may cost a few dollars more, but they keep liquids cooler longer.
 When possible, add some ice to make the chill last longer yet.

 Take something to eat on longer rides.
 If you have room in your bike bag, you may want to take a first aid kit.
 You never know...

 The days of awkward, uncomfortable head protection are long gone.
 The technology from racing helmets has long since trickled down to the consumer market.
 The bike helmets of today are lightweight, comfortable and well vented.
 There is no downside to wearing one.
 So what's your excuse for not protecting the most important part of your body?

 If you tend to deliberately park your car at one end of a trail before heading out to ride, listen up.
 This practice can give you the feeling of setting off on an adventure and not seeing your gas-guzzler until your long journey is over.
 A nice concept, but not very practical.
 Should you have a major mechanical failure or accident at the opposite end of the trail, you may find yourself at the furthest possible point away from your car.